SublimeLinter/SublimeLinter/README.markdown

 ## What’s new

-SublimeLinter3 is complete rewrite with the following goals:
+SublimeLinter3 is a complete rewrite with the following goals:

 ### Flexibility

 [SublimeLinter2][sl2] is a monolothic plugin.
 All of the linters are part of SublimeLinter2, which means you have to wait for us to release a new version to get updates for a single linter.
-That’s a real bummer when you want to take advantage of a new feature or bug fix is an underlying linter like [jshint](http://jshint.org/about).
+That’s a real bummer when you want to take advantage of a new feature or bug fix in an underlying linter like [jshint](http://jshint.org/about).

 We want to break that dependency, and to do that we changed the architecture of SublimeLinter3 so that every linter is a **separate** Sublime Text 3 plugin.
 By doing that, we get some real wins: